Potential energy surface: Application

 A PES is a conceptual tool for aiding the analysis of molecular geometry and chemical reaction dynamics.
 Once the necessary points are evaluated on a PES, the points can be classified according to the first and second derivatives of the energy with respect to position, which respectively are the gradient and the curvature.
 Stationary points (or points with a zero gradient) have physical meaning: energy minima correspond to physically stable chemical species and saddle points correspond to transition states, the highest energy point on the reaction coordinate (which is the lowest energy pathway connecting a chemical reactant to a chemical product).

+The term is useful when examining protein folding; while a protein can theoretically exist in a nearly infinite number of conformations along its energy landscape, in reality proteins fold (or "relax") into secondary and tertiary structures that possess the lowest possible free energy.
+The key concept in the energy landscape approach to protein folding is the folding funnel hypothesis.

+In catalysis, when designing new catalysts or refining existing ones, energy landscapes are considered to avoid low-energy or high-energy intermediates that could halt the reaction or demand excessive energy to reach the final products.

+In glassing models, the local minima of an energy landscape correspond to metastable low temperature states of a thermodynamic system.

+In machine learning, artificial neural networks may be analyzed using analogous approaches.
+For example, a neural network may be able to perfectly fit the training set, corresponding to a global minimum of zero loss, but overfitting the model ("learning the noise" or "memorizing the training set").
+Understanding when this happens can be studied using the geometry of the corresponding energy landscape.